jorzel/hashnode/cl0cewph702m4qbnv4p0tei7n.md

 - various presentation (e.g. different presentation of a distance concept depending on a country)

 However, due to not possesing an identity, value objects can come across some issues with how to persist them.
-Here, we suggest four different strategies of persitance value objects in SQLAlchemy ORM. trying to protect value object immutability requirement.
+Here, we suggest four different strategies of persitance value objects in SQLAlchemy ORM (trying to protect value object immutability requirement).

 ## Simple field
 In the first approach, we define `Email` class to encapsulate validation logic, but